Arya-H03/IronHammer/README.md

 # IronHammer Engine

-> A custom 2D game engine built from scratch in **C++17** — featuring an archetype-based ECS, hand-rolled memory allocators, a three-stage physics pipeline, a multithreaded debug logger, and a full **Dear ImGui** editor.
+> A custom 2D game engine built from scratch in **C++20**.
+Featuring an archetype based custom ECS, 2D rendering viewport, a physics pipeline, a multithreaded debug logger, and a full **Dear ImGui** editor.

 ---